njosselyn13/SARP_MODEL_GENERALIZABILITY/README.md

 # Model Generalizability Across Clinical Settings in Suicide Attempt Risk Prediction

-Corresponding Authors: Edwin D. Boudreaux, Feifan Liu
+Corresponding Authors: AUTHORx, AUTHORy

-Contact: Edwin.Boudreaux [at] umassmed [dot] edu, feifan.liu [at] umassmed [dot] edu
+Contact: AUTHORx EMAIL, AUTHORy EMAIL

-Nicholas Josselyn
+AUHTOR1

-Contact: njjosselyn [at] wpi [dot] edu
+Contact: AUTHOR1 EMAIL

 Link to paper: TBA

-Nicholas Josselyn, Sahil Sawant, Rachel Davis-Martin, Elke Rundensteiner, Ben S. Gerber, Bo Wang, Anthony Rothschild, Emmanuel Agu, Edwin D. Boudreaux, Feifan Liu.
+AUTHOR LIST.
 "Model Generalizability Across Clinical Settings in Suicide Attempt Risk Prediction".
 In submission.

-In this work we investigate the generalizability of pre-trained logistic regression models by the NIMH-funded MHRN group on our UMass Medical dataset of over 750,000 patient encounters for the task of suicide attempt risk prediction (SARP).
-Additionally, we train and evaluate machine (ML) and deep learning (DL) models on our UMass dataset and study the generalizability of these models across different patient healthcare visits, in particular primary care (PC) and mental health specialty (MH) healthcare visits.
+In this work we investigate the generalizability of pre-trained logistic regression models by the NIMH-funded MHRN group on our XXXX-hospital dataset of over 750,000 patient encounters for the task of suicide attempt risk prediction (SARP).
+Additionally, we train and evaluate machine (ML) and deep learning (DL) models on our XXXX-hospital dataset and study the generalizability of these models across different patient healthcare visits, in particular primary care (PC) and mental health specialty (MH) healthcare visits.
 Additionally, we provide feature importance analysis using SHAP to identify top contributing features to making predictions and a fairness anlaysis study on demographic subgroups of race (white, black, other), sex (male, female), and ethnicity (Hispanic, not Hispanic).

 We provide this code repository for reproducibility of results.